Odhynn/naerk/content/Factions/Baelarch.md

 The year 4632 was marked as a year of constant warfare in the Green Hills.
 The reason was the continuous attacks of goblins, hobgoblins, bugbears and trolls from [[Paraselt]].
 The cities of [[Ostrauit]] and [[Dargonast]] faced sieges, and the region's vast expanses allowed the goblins to utilise most of their endless warriors.
 Ostrabit was blocked, and Dargonast was about to fall.

-[[King Timmon III]] of Ostrabit's general at that time was [[Baelard]], who had a reputation as a unique swordsman.
+[[King Timmon III]] general at that time was [[Baelard]] in Ostrabit, who had a reputation as a unique swordsman.
 Baelard was particularly hard pressed as he was outnumbered in combat and not very good at strategy and maneuvering in battle.
 He was beginning to believe that in a few weeks both cities would fall.
 He therefore decided to change his strategy.

 He conversed with an elven priest from [[Edhelwood]], who was trapped there.
 The elf, also known as [[Erothel]], had a reputation as one of the best trapmakers and necromancers in all the land.
 The elf agreed to help him, if in exchange he would take the souls of all those who died in battle.
 Baelard was pressed and decided to accept, although he had no idea what Erothel would do with the souls of the dead and he did not like the idea at all.
 So he asked him to carve magical runes into a dozen weapons that would make them more lethal and as many armors to make them invulnerable to attacks.
 At the same time, he sculpted protective glyphs on many parts of the inner wall.
 Erothel worked nonstop for three weeks, until the day the goblins prepared for their final invasion.